 Where is GPS asset tracking used?

 Industries that commonly use GPS asset management systems include construction, farming, oil, gas and mining.
-Many OEM equipment manufacturers such as Caterpillar, John Deere and Komatsu use AEMP, a common data standard, in the asset tracking technology they provide built-in.
-It means fleet managers can track assets from several different manufacturers using an [AEMP-compatible fleet and asset management software to see all their information on the same screen.
+Many OEM equipment manufacturers such as Caterpillar and John Deere use AEMP 2.0, a common data standard, in the asset tracking technology they provide built-in.
+It means fleet managers can track assets from several different manufacturers using an AEMP-compatible fleet and asset management software to see all their information on the same screen.

 GPS asset tracking